 Need we say more?
 There is a very good reason for the naming King…they are majestic and utterly beautiful.
-No matter how many lions you have seen on safari or on a visit to National Parks or Game Reserves, it is always special!!
+No matter how many lions you have seen on safari, it is always special and exhilarating!!

 Browse through our gallery of photographs taken on some of our previous safaris and tours.